Coalgebraic Infinite Traces and Kleisli Simulations: Systems with Nondeterministic Branching

 \subsection{Forward Partial Execution for Nondeterministic Systems}

-We now apply \emph{forward partial execution} (FPE)~\cite{urabeH14genericforward}---a transformation of coalgebraic systems that potentially increases the likelihood of existence of simulations---in the current setting of nondeterminism and infinite traces.
-We follow the setting in~\cite{urabeH14genericforward} for the \emph{finite} traces, and formulate FPE's ``correctness'' in the following theorem.
+Recall that in Definition~\ref{def:fpe}, we have reviewed \emph{forward partial execution} (FPE)~\cite{urabeH14genericforward,urabeH17matSim}---a transformation of coalgebraic systems that potentially increases the likelihood of existence of simulations.
+We now apply FPE in the current setting of nondeterminism and infinitary traces.
+We follow the setting in~\cite{urabeH17matSim} for the \emph{finite} traces, and formulate FPE's ``correctness'' in the following theorem.